apache/mynewt-site/docs/newt/newt_intro.md

 ### Autocompletion in Bash

 Newt has the ability to autocomplete within `bash`.
-The following instructsion allow MAC users to enable autocomplete within `bash`.
+The following instructions allow MAC users to enable autocomplete within `bash`.

 1. Install the autocomplete tools for bash via `brew install bash-completion`
 2. Tell your shell to use newt for autocompletion of newt via `complete -C "newt complete" newt`.
-You can add this to your .bashrc or other init file to have this automatically set for all bash shells.
+You can add this to your .bashrc or other init file to have it automatically set for all bash shells.

 Notes:

 1. Autocomplete will give you flag hints, but only if you type a '-'.
 2. Autocomplete will not give you completion hints for the flag arguments (those optional things after the flag like `-l DEBUG`)
-3. Autocomplete usese newt to parse the project to find targets and libs.
+3. Autocomplete uses newt to parse the project to find targets and libs.